Golf Swing Basics: Fundamentals to a More Consistent Swing

 Takeaway

 For example, most amateurs take the club far too inside on the way back.
-Which leads to the club being on an incorrect plane, which leads to a more steep downswing.
-Then it leads to a pull shot or a pull cut (or slice).
+An inside takeaway leads to the club being on an incorrect plane, which leads to a steep downswing.
+Then it leads to a pull shot or a pull cut (or a nasty slice).

 The more you can make this move fluid and simple, the easier it will be to hit more consistent, high-quality golf shots.
 If you get out of position here, it’s nearly impossible to salvage it on the downswing.